waytai/cloudsafe/README.rst

 .. image:: https://pypip.in/d/cloudsafe/badge.png
     :target: https://crate.io/packages/cloudsafe/

-基于golismero的云安全扫描平台
+CloudSafe 云安全扫描平台
-this is the web ui for the golismero,bug scan you can see it from https://github.com/golismero/golismero
+which use the 'golismero <https://github.com/golismero/golismero>'_for the bug scan

 this web ui is write by django,only need python environment but the scan tools is basic golismero,make sure you are qualified ,like install